What are Haemorrhoids (Piles)?

 Haemorrhoids, also known as piles, are part of anal canal.
-They cause a trouble when they become enlarged, swollen, inflamed or bleeding.
-Under the normal circumstances they act as cushions composed of vessels and surrounding tissue that aid the passage of stool.
+Piles can cause trouble when they become enlarged, swollen, inflamed or bleeding and cause pain around the anus.
+Under the normal circumstances, piles act as cushions composed of vessels and surrounding tissue that aid the passage of stool.

 Grade I: Haemorrhoids bulge into the lumen of anal canal but do not protrude out of the anus.

 Grade II: Haemorrhoids prolapse upon defecation but spontaneously reduce.

 Grade III: Haemorrhoids prolapse upon defecation, but must be manually reduced.